Eviction Defense Project

 In June 2020, the SCB Volunteer Lawyers Program (VLP) received funds from the Office of Civil Legal Aid (OCLA) to create the Eviction Defense Project (EDP) to help prevent the “tsunami” of evictions expected in the wake of the COVID-19 pandemic.
 This funding allowed the VLP to contract with attorneys to provide free legal aid to tenants who are currently facing eviction or who are at risk of eviction.

-With the implementation of Right to Counsel, which provides indigent tenants the right to an attorney in Unlawful Detainer proceedings [RCW 59.18.640], the current purpose of the EDP is to provide support: to tenants involved in the pre-filing process (Eviction Resolution Pilot Program), to tenants who do not qualify for Right to Counsel due to income, and/or to tenants facing eviction before, or outside of, the court process.
+With the implementation of Right to Counsel, which provides indigent tenants the right to an attorney in Unlawful Detainer proceedings [RCW 59.18.640], the current purpose of the EDP is to provide support: to tenants involved in the pre-filing process (Eviction Resolution Pilot Program), and/or to tenants facing eviction before, or outside of, the court process.

 Who can the EDP help?

 The VLP's EDP is designed to assist low-income tenants who are served eviction paperwork, are threatened with an eviction, and/or believe they are under threat of an eviction.
 The EDP can also provide assistance to low-income tenants who are above the threshold of the Right to Counsel stipulations outlined in RCW 59.18.640.

 The VLP EDP connects qualifying clients with contracted attorneys who advise clients on their rights, provide guidance about repayment plans, and advocate for clients on their behalf.
 EDP attorneys may also represent clients in court, but this is ONLY if these clients are low-income tenants who do not qualify for a court appointed Right to Counsel attorney.